Get

 Loyal, affectionate, easy to train, playful, friendly

-Since they are small breed dogs, Shih Poos can adapt to almost any living situation and don’t require much space.
+Since they are small dogs, the Shih Poo can adapt to almost any living situation and don’t require much space.
 They are family-friendly and usually affectionate with strangers.
-They make fantastic companion dogs for seniors and require little maintenance other than regular grooming.
-As a hypoallergenic breed, the Shih Poo is a good choice for individuals with dander allergies.
-These dogs love to play but are equally as happy to curl up on your lap for a snuggle.
+They make fantastic companion dogs for seniors and require little maintenance besides regular grooming.
+As a hypoallergenic breed, the Shih Poo is a good choice for individuals with allergies.
+They love to play but are equally happy to curl up on your lap for a snuggle.

-Since the Shih Poo is a hybrid breed, puppies can be a variety of different colors and coat lengths, depending on which genes they inherit from their parents.
+Since the Shih Poo is a hybrid, the puppies can display various colors and coat lengths, depending on which genes they inherit from their parents.
 Their coats can be curly or straight and any combination of black, brown, brindle, or white.

 Energy